 That’s why it’s important to check your sites frequently.
 Schedule a time to review what’s new and what tasks need doing.
 Study the available updates and determine their potential impact.

 You can manually check for updates or build a custom app to automate the process.
 Tools like the WordPress REST API and the Kinsta API will save you time.
-They’re both a great option for busy agencies looking to increase efficiency.
+They’re both a great option for busy individuals looking to increase efficiency.

 There are also ways to automatically install updates.
 For example, WordPress includes a tool for automating plugin and theme updates.
 It’s also possible to perform automated WordPress core updates.
 WordPress will check for updates twice per day and notify you when it performs an update.